 30. Notwithstanding the details on boundary treatment plan 100-047/013 D received 19.04.2022, prior to any boundary treatment being installed on site or first occupation whichever comes first, a revised plan shall be submitted to and approved in writing by the Local Planning Authority demonstrating clearly the locations of estate railings and post and rail fencing, a more robust boundary to the north of the site to separate the public and private spaces, details of a boundary treatment to the play area if necessary, details of any retaining boundary structures (including sections where necessary), the setting back of screen walls to allow for natural surveillance from rear elevations and more clarity of the treatments of the private boundaries adjacent to the public open spaces.
-The approved details shall be installed on site prior to the occupation of each unit to which the treatment relates and prior to the last unit being occupied in terms of any open space boundary treatment.
+The approved details shall be installed on site prior to the last unit being occupied in terms of any open space boundary treatment.